 Causes of Congenital Heart Disease in Dogs

 In the case of congenital heart disease, genetics are primarily to blame.
 Whether inherited or not, some dogs are simply born with a defect that will lead to heart disease eventually.
 Just like humans, it’s impossible to know who will fall ill or when.
 A healthy diet, consistent exercise regimen, and overall happy life are all factors that can delay or even prevent the onset of congenital heart disease.

 TYPE: Acquired Heart Diseases in Dogs

-Some types of heart disease are more common among small breeds (valvular disease, for example), and other types are more common among larger breeds (like myocardial disease).
+Some types of heart disease are more common among small breeds (valvular disease, for example), and other types are more common among larger breeds (like a myocardial disease).

 Certain infections can lead to heart disease, including heartworms and parvo.
-These ailments can be very challenging to treat, and if left unattended, can eventually kill your pet.
+These ailments can be very challenging to treat and, if left unattended, can eventually kill your pet.

 Causes of Acquired Heart Disease in Dogs

 Unlike congenital heart problems, acquired heart diseases can be prevented in many ways.
 Your pet should receive monthly pest prevention for ticks, lice, mosquitoes, and fleas.
 Ticks can cause Lyme disease and other ailments, which will all tax the heart.
 Mosquitoes can transmit heartworms, whose long-term effects can be devastating to your pet and their heart.

 Common Misconception: Heart Murmurs